compose-spec/compose-spec/07-volumes.md

 ### driver

 Specify which volume driver should be used for this volume.
 Default and available values are platform specific.
-If the driver is not available, Compose MUST return an error and stop application deployment.
+If the driver is not available, Compose must return an error and stop application deployment.

 ```yml
 driver: foobar